abdo2121nasser/flutter-diploma-tasks/modile_history.md

 # 📱 Mobile Development: A Brief History to Flutter

 This document presents a concise research-style overview of **how mobile technology and mobile app development evolved**, leading to the creation of **Flutter**.
-It is written in a **README-friendly** format for students and developers.

 ---